 Indeed.
 It fixes a lot of performance issues that were present in Vista.
 It also improves on features that were first introduced in Vista.

 Is it better than Windows XP?

 Yes.
-It’s way better than Windows XP and provides a lot of new and improved functionality that just wasn’t present in Windows XP.
+It’s way better than XP and provides a lot of new and improved functionality that just wasn’t present in the old version.

 Which edition of Windows 7 should I get?

 If you’re a home user or a student, Home Premium is the best version of Windows 7 for you.
 If you’re a developer or a business user, Professional is a better choice.
 If you’re looking for all the features of Home Premium and Professional, you should get Professional.
 Windows 7 Ultimate provides BitLocker and a choice of 35 language packs along with all the features of Professional.

 What are the hardware requirements for Windows 7?

 - 1 GB of RAM (32-bit); 2 GB of RAM (64-bit)